Stamp Duty by State India 2026: 5.9% to 11% Top 10 Guide

 Stamp Duty Maharashtra, Karnataka, Tamil Nadu & Top 10 States — Rates at a Glance 2026

 The table below uses indicative rates sourced from state government authority sites and secondary press as of May 2026.
-All rows carry a — rates change with state budgets and executive orders.
+All rows carry a verification caveat — rates change with state budgets and executive orders.
 Confirm the current applicable rate at the state portal before transacting.

 5.9%Cheapest — Gujarat combined